arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

 The main role of the Portenta Machine Control server is to operate a binary counter, programmed using digital outputs determined by a sub-counter variable, `cnt`.
 This variable operates within an 8-bit value range.
-The counter's speed is modulated through `counter_buffer` and `delay_buffer`, used as adjustable timing parameters.
+The counter's speed is controlled through `counter_buffer` and `delay_buffer`, which are used as adjustable timing parameters.
 For the client Portenta Machine Control, the shared Modbus counter variable known as `counter_stack` is used.

 ![Arduino PLC IDE - Portenta Machine Control Server Global Variables](assets/pmc_plcide_server_globalVars.png)

 To integrate the `counter_buffer` and `delay_buffer` variables, access the `New Variable` option by right-clicking on `Global_vars`.
 While `counter_buffer` can be designated as an `automatic` variable, `delay_buffer` was originally defined as a `constant` variable with a set value.

-For deploying the main PLC code to the Portenta Machine Control, choose `Download PLC code` or press `F7`.
+To deploy the main PLC code to the Portenta Machine Control, choose `Download PLC code` or press `F7`.
 Upon completing these instructions, you will have set up the Portenta Machine Control device as a Modbus TCP Server.
 The subsequent section will walk you through configuring another Portenta Machine Control as a Modbus TCP Client.

 #### Modbus TCP Client Portenta Machine Control
-<br></br>

 To configure the Portenta Machine Control as a Modbus TCP Client, access the 'Ethernet' section under the 'Resources' panel in the PLC IDE.
 In this section, select the 'Modbus TCP Client' checkbox.
 As highlighted [here](#modbus-tcp-Client-client-and-server-mode), this step will identify the Portenta Machine Control as a Client.
 The Server option that appears greyed out can be ignored.